-“You know, I was just so sick of the rat race man I wanted to see what this country had to offer,” said the 24-year-old self-described crust punk has always wanted to ride the rails with just a backpack, his trusty dog Skeeter, and his adventurous spirit.
+“You know, I was just so sick of the rat race man I wanted to see what this country had to offer,” said the 24-year-old self-described crust punk who has always wanted to ride the rails with just a backpack, his trusty dog Skeeter, and his adventurous spirit.
 “Honestly, it kind of sucked.
 Shit was rough out there man.”

 Ortiz left the quiet Bay Area suburb of Pleasanton, California just over one month ago, where he had lived with his parents, Eduardo and Sylvia Ortiz, a marketing director for a Fortune 500 company and a neurosurgeon, respectively.